Shadorc/RPiTube/README.md

 Two main factors influence the delay between the moment a video is requested and when it starts casting:

 - **Internet Bandwidth**
   Generally, using an Ethernet cable is more reliable and faster than Wi-Fi.
 Additionally, some Raspberry Pi models, like the Raspberry Pi 3 that I'm using, only support 2.4GHz Wi-Fi and not 5GHz, which can introduce further delays.
-That said, internet bandwidth is typically not the primary bottleneck on a standard Raspberry Pi.

 - **Storage Bandwidth**
   By default, Raspberry Pi devices use Micro SD cards for storage.
 Their performance varies significantly depending on quality, typically ranging from 5 MB/s to 20 MB/s.
 However, due to bus limitations, speeds generally can't exceed this range.
 For better performance, it's possible to use a USB drive or an SSD (though SSDs are more expensive).